Personal Loan Vs. Auto Loan: Which One Should You Use?

-Auto loans are the more affordable way to pay for a new or used car, but any auto loan will most likely require a down payment at signing.
-On the other hand, personal loans for cars may be the preferred option for borrowers who don’t have down payment funds ready or who don’t want to use their car as collateral for the loan.
+Auto loans can be a more affordable way to pay for a new or used car, but most auto loans will require a down payment at signing.
+On the other hand, personal loans for cars may be the preferred option for borrowers who don’t have down payment funds ready or don’t want to use their car as collateral for the loan.

 If you’re ready to explore your personal loan options, get the application process started today with Rocket Loans℠.

 Taking out a 72-month car loan can seem like a money saver, but it can have drawbacks for borrowers.
 Learn why getting a 72-month auto loan might be a bad idea.